jmuganga54/The-Modern-Javascript/01 Course Overview/README.md

 Now there are other situation where you might want to think about your pacing as well.

-> If you get really tired and you find yourself skipping challenges or not following along it's probably a good iead to take a break.Maybe take a day or two off go ahead and step outside or do something else for a little while.Then when you come back  you'll be recharged and ready to actually learn the language.It's not a race by the end.My goal for you is to actually learn and understand javascript.That might take three weeks or two months.Either way is good.
+> If you get really tired and you find yourself skipping challenges or not following along it's probably a good idea to take a break.Maybe take a day or two off go ahead and step outside or do something else for a little while.Then when you come back  you'll be recharged and ready to actually learn the language.It's not a race by the end.My goal for you is to actually learn and understand javascript.That might take three weeks or two months.Either way is good.

 > Let's go ahead and continue on in the next videos.